FinLegal/API-Documentation/UseCasesWalkthrough_V2.md

 ### Additional items to consider

+In the response to the first POST (1.) you will receive a `contactID`.
+This `contactID` must be used to create a claim (2.).
-In the response you will receive a `clientId`.
-You may want to save this in your record system if you wish to push more data into Case Funnel as this is the method used to identify a client.
+In the response to the second POST (2.) you will receive a `claimID`.
+You may want to save both `contactID` and `claimID`s to your record system if you wish to push more data into FinLegal or if you need to track activity completion by the claimant (via e.g. webhooks or GTM).
+Case Funnel as this is the method used to identify a client.
 The `clientId` can also be identified using the following API endpoints:

 * `GET /funnel/v1/cases/{caseId}/clients/by-phone/{phone}`
 * `GET /funnel/v1/cases/{caseId}/clients/by-email/{email}`